 Mackinac Island is known for its world-famous fudge.
 There are 13 fudge shops right downtown!

-But there are twice that many liquor licenses on Mackinac.
-The island is smaller than four square-miles, and even most of that is a state park.
-Yet, there are 27 bars, restaurants and places to stay with liquor licenses.
+But there are twice that many liquor licenses on Mackinac Island.
+Although it’s smaller than four square-miles – and even most of that is a state park – Mackinac Island has 27 bars, restaurants and places to stay with liquor licenses.

-No wonder Mackinac has more liquor sales per capita than any other county in Michigan.
+No wonder Mackinac Island has more liquor sales per capita than any other county in Michigan.
 Of course, it’s not only the year-round residents doing the drinking.
-Mackinac’s food and wine scene is a big draw for the million-plus visitors who come to the island each year – whether it’s to enjoy fine dining, an iconic Mackinac dessert or a pub crawl in a place where motor vehicles are prohibited.
+Mackinac Island’s food and wine scene is a big draw for the million-plus visitors who come each year to enjoy fine dining, an iconic Mackinac Island dessert or a Mackinac Island pub crawl in a place where cars aren’t allowed.

 All the great food and drink makes you think, though.
 Just exactly how does everything get to the island’s kitchens if there are no delivery trucks allowed?

 We asked Veronica Dobrowolski, general manager of Arnold Freight Co., how it works:

 Q: Since you can’t truck all that food and beverage to Mackinac Island, how does it all get here?

 A: Turns out, most of it actually does get here on a truck.
 A truck riding on a ferry boat from the mainland to Mackinac Island.